mimir1980/LxQT5-SlackBuilds/README.md

 If you have Multilib setup like I do upgrade the libxcb package with the one from the Slackware current Mulitlib.

-01-31-2015
-Have begun to add things in preperation for the next release of LxQt =]

-2/07/2015 LxQt 0.9.0 has been released, I have added the deps for it and will begin upgraded my builds in master =]